vis-kid/octopress_drafts_previewer/source/_posts/2016-05-18-RSpec-for-Beginners.markdown

 ```

 `expect()` is the “new” assertion syntax of RSpec.
 Previously we used `should` instead.
-Different story, but I wanted to mention it in case you run into it. `expect()` expects that you provide it with the object under test and exercise whatever method under test on it.
+Different story, but I wanted to mention it in case you run into it. `expect()` expects that you provide it with an object and exercise whatever method under test on it.
 Finally, you write the asserted outcome on the right side.
-You have the option to go the positive or negative route with `.to eq` or `.not_to eq` for example.
-Up to you, you can always turn the logic around, every way it suits best your needs.
+You have the option to go the positive or negative route with `.to eq` or `.not_to eq` for example (`eq` being short for equal of course).
+Up to you, you can always turn the logic around—whatever suits best your needs.
 Let’s run this nonsensical test and focus on the output that we got as a result of our test setup:

 ###### Terminal